-Criminal record checks (DBS) and sanctions checks are carried out for each person in qualifying honesty, integrity and reputation along with a credit check to assist in verifying financial soundness.
-The company will also check the Financial Conduct Authority (FCA) register where persons have previously been a key function holder to check that no disciplinary actions have occurred against them.
+Criminal record checks (DBS) and sanctions checks are carried out for each person in quantifying honesty, integrity and reputation along with a credit check to assist in verifying financial soundness.
+The Company will also check the Financial Conduct Authority (FCA) register where persons have previously held a regulatory role to check that no disciplinary actions have occurred against them.
 References are also taken from previous employers.
-For very senior positions two further interviews may be conducted, one through the Administrator's Human Resources department and another by a subject matter expert.